 Castle and Town Museum

-This facility exhibits a large diorama recreating the castle town of the Edo period and historical materials.
-You can learn about the history of Inuyama Castle and the castle town.
+This facility displays a large diorama recreating the castle town of the Edo period and historical materials.
+It's a place to learn about the history of Inuyama Castle and the castle town.

-Admission Fee: 300 yen (shared with the Karakuri Museum)
+Admission Fee: 300 yen (common with the Karakuri Exhibition Hall)

 Opening Hours: 9:00 AM - 5:00 PM (last admission at 4:30 PM)